unpoly/unpoly/src/unpoly/pages/caching.md

 This means when re-visiting pages Unpoly often renders twice:

-1. A first render pass from the cache (which may be expired)
+1. An initial render pass from the cache (which may be expired)
 2. A second render pass from the server (which is always fresh)